Jimmie's Guide to Home Theater Systems

 Current system

 3 Well, here's "Version 3.0" of my Home Theater System.
 (I got rid of the two distracting DVD bookcases.)
+The TV shows an image from How to Train Your Dragon 3.
 My system now consists of:

 A new Klipsch RP-250 Center Channel Speaker.
 It's on the second shelf of the TV stand.